Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation

-\begin{strip} { We introduce the \textbf{Medial Skeletal Diagram} -- a compact and versatile skeletal representation generalizing the medial axis.
-Our representation considerably reduces the number of discrete elements compared to both standard and simplified medial axes (b and d), while delivering exceptional reconstruction accuracy (c).
-The compactness and completeness of our method facilitate a broad range of applications such as shape optimization, shape generation, mesh decomposition, mesh alignment, mesh compression, and user-interactive design (e). } \end{strip}
+Our representation reduces the number of discrete elements ($N_d$) required compared to both standard and simplified medial axes ((b) and (d)), using only 76 elements compared to their 40,808 and 690, respectively.
+This reduction is achieved while delivering the highest reconstruction accuracy (c).
+The \hlca{sparsity} of discrete elements and the completeness of our method facilitate a broad range of applications, such as shape generation, mesh decomposition, and shape optimization (e).
+In terms of continuous parameters ($N_c$), our method uses 117,082 scalars, whereas the medial axis and coverage axis use 56,960 and 1,016 scalars.
+Experimentally, even a $4.8\times$ increase in the number of scalars for the medial axis ($2.3\times$ our method) -- undesirably resulting in an approximate proportional increase in the number of discrete elements to 201,323 -- still yields an average reconstruction error that is 9$\times$ higher than that of our method. } \end{strip}